HomeProductionCropsChoosing Your Perfect Irrigation Method: 8 Essential Factors for Optimum Crop Yields

 4. Soil properties

 Consider the moisture-holding capacity of the soil, the intake rate and depth.
 These are major criteria in selecting an irrigation method.
-Sandy soils have high intake rates and low soil moisture storage capacities than clayey soils.
+Sandy soils have higher intake rates and lower soil moisture storage capacities than clayey soils.
 This means fields with sandy soils may require an entirely different irrigation method than deep clayey soils.
 Sandy soil requires more frequent, smaller applications of water whereas clay soils can be irrigated less frequently and to a larger depth.

 Read also: Remarkably Using Little to Produce More Crops By Increasing Water Use Efficiency